 If you are being stalked, or think you may be being stalked, or you are worried about someone's obsessive or controlling behaviour

 First and foremost, call 101 to contact the police (or, in an emergency, 999).
 Stalking is a crime: every force has specialists who can advise you and take appropriate action if needed.

 Advice over the phone

 - The best thing is to phone the Suzy Lamplugh Trust's National Stalking Helpline: 0808 802 0300.† They are open weekdays between 09:30 and 16:00, except Wednesdays when they open at 13:00.

 - Paladin’s National Stalking Advocacy Service also provides support, advice and advocacy to high-risk victims of stalking.
-While they are often called in by professionals, Paladin may also be contacted directly on 0203 866 4107, or contacted by email.
+Paladin may be contacted directly on 0203 866 4107, or contacted by email.
 If you’re a young person, 16–25 years old, and think you are experiencing stalking, Paladin have a specialist young person’s ISAC (Independent Stalking Advocate) who can talk to you about this.

 The main thing to know is that you won’t necessarily find the best advice by googling “stalking”.
 We recommend the following web pages: